|To:||Secretariat and Agency Chief Procurement Officers, Chief Fiscal Officers and General Counsels|

-The full description of the procedure for using collective purchase contracts issued by the GSA and other non-Massachusetts public entities is located in the revised Exceptions to Competitive Procurements document in OSD’s Procurement Information Center.
+The full description of the procedure for using collective purchase contracts issued by the GSA and other non-Massachusetts public entities is located in the revised Exceptions to Competitive Procurement document in OSD’s Procurement Information Center..

 also now includes the following updated information:

 - A new 1-page Quick Reference Procurement Chart

 - Requests for approval not to use a statewide contract

 This policy memo also repeals the following 9 OSD policies consistent with directive in Executive Order 533 to streamline OSD’s procurement policies and procedures: